 2.8.
 When online publishers are providing virtual goods and services with any form of random draw properties, they shall provide players with an avenue to trade for other virtual goods, either using virtual cash or any other ways to obtain similar virtual goods and services.

-Per usual when I do law posts, a few DISCLAIMERS first: This post is not intended to provide legal advise to any reader, and is not intended to create an attorney-client relationship.
+Per usual when I do law posts, a few DISCLAIMERS first: This post is not intended to provide legal advice to any reader, and is not intended to create an attorney-client relationship.
 If you are interested in how these issues might affect your game business, please contact a lawyer for a consultation.
-Also, I don’t speak/read/write any Chinese language, so I cannot verify the accuracy of the sections.
+Also, I don’t speak/read/write any Chinese language, so I cannot verify the accuracy of the translated sections.
 Finally, I don’t practice in China and am not familiar with its laws generally; often laws are best interpreted within an entire legal scheme, so additional information may be helpful for a more accurate or nuanced evaluation.

 I. Interpretation of the Law